Satellite-army/satellite-army-docs/src/FEATURES.md

 ## [Wallet page](#wallet)

 This page provides a list of all the tokens you own, showing statistical information about them.
-Furthermore it allows to set telegram price alerts regarding prices of single tokens (e.g. notify me when the price of token x exceeds threshold y)
+Furthermore it allows to set telegram alerts regarding prices of single tokens (e.g. notify me when the price of token x exceeds threshold y).

 ## [Farming page](#farming)

 The farming page allows you to track yields and losses of the pools you participate in; it does so by providing useful information such as:
-- LP token value.
-- Distribution of underlying tokens.
+- LP token value and distribution of underlying tokens.
 - Yield from last deposit / withdraw.
-- Current value of Impermanent Loss, and hypothetical values of the tokens which lead to 0% of IL.
+- Current value of Impermanent Loss and hypothetical values of the tokens which lead to 0% of IL.
 - Current fees for compounding and optimal compounding time.
 - Statistics on average compounding / harvesting timings and total amount paid in fees.